Share On Social!

 “As a cancer doctor and researcher, I am well aware of the staggering toll inflicted on the public health by tobacco products, which cause cancer, heart disease, stroke, emphysema, and other medical problems,” Sharpless said.
-“While most people assume the public knows all they need to understand about the harms of cigarette smoking, there’s a surprising number of lesser-known risks that both youth and adult smokers and nonsmokers may simply not be aware of, such as bladder cancer, diabetes, and conditions that can cause blindness.”

 The FDA said its revised proposal is supported by new research that documents how the warnings will help educate the public about smoking harms.

 “Given that tobacco use is still the leading cause of preventable disease and death in the U.S., there’s a lot at stake to ensure the public understands these risks,” Sharpless said.
 “We remain committed to educating the public, especially America’s youth, about the dangers associated with using cigarettes and other tobacco products.”

 Smoking Issues Among Latinos